 Wood carving can be done on both hard and softwoods.
 Not all hardwoods have high density and difficulty working with softwood; not all softwoods are soft and suitable for hand carving.

-What wood is best for carving? – 10 Easiest wood to carve
+Top 10 Easiest wood to carve

 For any carving that you want to do, you need suitable wood.
 Each wood has its unique texture and wood qualities that differ from the other.
 Let’s look through the top 10 easiest wood to carve and discuss their properties regarding wood carving.